astro-claire/process-fof/docs/boundedness.rst

 Creates chunked bounded files located at:
 ::
-   USER_PATH/bounded2
+   input_dir/bounded3

 If individual mode is used, individual object files are created at:
 ::
-   USER_PATH/bounded2/indv_objs
+   input_dir/bounded3/indv_objs

-Note that these directories must be created by the user before running the script.
+Note that these directories must be created by the user before running the script (see the setup instructions).

 Functions:
 ----------